-The School of Graduate, Online and Continuing Education (SGOCE) offers 14 Masters degrees, 11 graduate certificates, and two Certificates of Advanced Graduate Studies (CAGS) with seven concentration options.
-FSU also offers graduate programs in Education in cooperation with 32 Extended Campus partners through contractual arrangements.
-FSU contracted with an Online Program Management provider, Academic Partnerships, in 2017 to help with outreach and promotion of three online accelerated graduate programs.
+The School of Graduate, Online and Continuing Education (SGOCE), formerly the division of Graduate and Continuing Education (GCE), offers 14 Masters level degrees (not including concentrations), 11 graduate certificates, and two Certificates of Advanced Graduate Studies (CAGS) with seven concentration options.
+The university also offers graduate programs in Education in cooperation with 32 Extended Campus partners.
+FSU contracted with an Online Program Management (OPM) provider, Academic Partnerships, in summer 2017 to help with the outreach and promotion of three online accelerated graduate programs.
 These accelerated programs, which offer seven-week online and face-to-face courses, include the MBA, the M.Ed. in Curriculum and Teaching, and the M.Ed. in Educational Leadership and Management.
 Enrollment in these programs now represents 59% of all graduate enrollments in SGOCE.

-Through SGOCE, FSU strives to provide quality graduate programming to students that is responsive and accessible to workforce and community needs and delivers quality services to support students, faculty, and community members.
-Graduate programs are designed to provide students with advanced knowledge and skills in their professional field of study beyond the level of a Bachelors degree.
-Those graduate programs that have an undergraduate program in the same field build on the knowledge and competencies required at the undergraduate level; for example, the M.A. in Applied Communication Studies builds on the B.S. in Communication Studies, moving beyond introductory courses and developing communication skills to application of those skills in the field and applying theory to application.
+Through SGOCE, FSU strives to provide quality graduate programming to students that is responsive and accessible to workforce and community needs and delivers quality services to support students, faculty and community members.
+Graduate programs are designed to provide students with advanced knowledge and skills in their professional field of study beyond the level of a bachelor's degree.
+Those graduate programs that have an undergraduate program in the same field build on the knowledge and competencies required at the undergraduate level; for example the M.A. in Applied Communication Studies builds on the B.S. in Communication Studies, moving beyond introductory courses and developing communication skills to application of those skills in the field and applying theory to application.

 Academic departments are responsible for overseeing graduate program curriculum and setting standards for graduate-level learning in their program.
 Each graduate program is managed by a program chair hired through SGOCE in collaboration with the academic department responsible for the graduate program.
 The program chair is responsible for coordinating faculty hiring and faculty assignments and working with the academic department to qualify faculty in accordance with departmental guidelines.
 All graduate faculty are given a rank based on the qualifications defined in the DGCE faculty contract, which specifies required professional and academic experience for each rank.
 The program chair also serves as the primary advisor for students in the program.
 Larger graduate programs may have additional academic advisors managed by the program chairs.
 All departments have a graduate curriculum committee or a designated group of faculty for conducting curriculum reviews.
-The role of the department chair in relation to graduate programs varies somewhat depending on the school, but overall the department chair is responsible for overseeing graduate programs within their department, which includes leading program review processes with the program chair, managing the program learning outcomes to insure alignment with related undergraduate programs, overseeing the faculty hiring process across the department, and maintaining academic assessment processes and departmental accreditation standards across programs where relevant.
+The role of the department chair in relation to graduate programs varies somewhat depending on the school, but overall the department chair is responsible for overseeing the graduate program(s) within their department, which includes leading program review processes with the program chair, managing the program learning outcomes to insure alignment with related undergraduate programs, overseeing faculty hiring processes across the department, and maintaining academic assessment processes and departmental accreditation standards across programs where relevant.

-Program learning outcomes with possible career pathways are developed and managed by the academic department and are reviewed during the designated program review process with the program chair and related academic department faculty/administrators.
-Program learning outcomes are listed on each undergraduate program website; the process of updating graduate program learning outcomes is nearly complete.
-Graduate programs at FSU prepare graduates for professional careers.
+Program learning outcomes with possible career pathways are developed and managed by the academic department and are reviewed during the designated program review process and cycle with the program chair and related academic department faculty/administrators.
+Program learning outcomes are listed in the university catalog and on each program website.
+Graduate programs at Fitchburg State prepare graduates for professional career.
 All programs include elements of applied learning that vary by program, but might include class assignments that embed workplace activities or projects, practica, field experience, and internships.
-While all graduate programs encourage contributions to scholarly research and several programs offer a thesis option for a student's capstone experience, there are limited opportunities for university-sponsored research for graduate students beyond their program requirements.
+While all graduate programs encourage contributions to scholarly research and several programs offer a thesis option for a student's capstone experience, there are limited opportunities for University sponsored research for graduate students beyond their program requirements.